|

 After all of the cookies have been glazed, allow them to set for about 20 minutes.

-Enjoy immediately, if you’re like me and can’t resist.
+Enjoy immediately if you’re like me and can’t resist a freshly baked cookie. 😉

-Stack of orange cookies with glaze and zest dripping down
+a stack of frosted orange cookies with icing dripping down the sides

 Print Pin Rate